-- In the navbar, click Course Management, then select Rubrics.
+- In the navbar, click Course Management and select Rubrics.

 - Click the New Rubric button.

-- On the Properties tab, type a name for your rubric in the Name box.
+- From the Properties tab, type a name for your rubric in the Name box.

 - Leave the Rubric Status set to “Draft” – you will only change this to “Published” once your rubric is entirely finished.